 In almost the next breath, St. John says that he saw the “new Jerusalem” which is the Word of God come down from Heaven.
 In that same chapter he says that the

 Messiah made “all things new”.
-This new Jersualem, or Word of God, he said, had no need of the sun (former teachings and explanations):
+This new Jerusalem, or Word of God, he said, had no need of the sun (former teachings and explanations):

 “… for the glory of God did lighten it …” (7)